 - (c) To enhance the pedestrian environment and create visual interest, long facades should be divided into shorter segments a maximum of forty (40) feet and preferably twenty-five (25) feet in width.
-Techniques to segment the facade can include varying setbacks of sections, varying architectural elements using windows, or varying the color of individual segments, using harmonious colors. - (d) Access to state highways shall be controlled by the Delaware Department of Transportation. - (e) The minimum distance between access-ways and a residential district shall be fifty (50) feet. - (f) Spacing of accessway.
-From adjoining property Fifty (50) feet From minor intersections Fifty (50) feet From major intersections One hundred (100) to one hundred fifty (150) feet - (g) A minimum of three (3) parking spaces shall be provided per one thousand (1,000) feet of leasable area plus one (1) parking space for each two (2) employees. - (h) Parking lots shall be landscaped in accordance with Section 5.
+Techniques to segment the façade can include varying setbacks of sections, varying architectural elements using windows, or varying the color of individual segments, using harmonious colors. - (d) Access to state highways shall be controlled by the Delaware Department of Transportation. - (e) The minimum distance between access-ways and a residential district shall be 50 feet. - (f) Spacing of accessway.
+From adjoining property Fifty (50) feet From minor intersections Fifty (50) feet From major intersections One hundred (100) to one hundred fifty (150) feet - (g) A minimum of 3.0 parking spaces shall be provided per one thousand (1,000) feet of leasable area plus one parking space for each two (2) employees. - (h) Parking lots shall be landscaped in accordance with Section 5 Off-Street Parking. - (v) Setbacks: - (a) From street right-of-way Fifteen (15) feet - (b) From non-residential districts Fifteen (15) feet - (c) From residential districts One hundred (100) feet - (vi) Buffering, landscaping and public space: - (a) There shall be a minimum of a ten (10) foot landscaped buffer along all lot lines.

-(v) Setbacks:

-- (a) From street right-of-way Fifteen (15) feet - (b) From non-residential districts Fifteen (15) feet - (c) From residential districts One hundred (100) feet - (vi) Buffering, Landscaping and Public Space: - (a) There shall be a minimum of a ten (10) feet wide landscaped buffer along all lot lines.
 The screening shall be six (6) feet high near residential districts. - (b) Vehicular and pedestrian access points at property edges and to adjacent lots shall be coordinated with existing development to provide circulation patterns between developments.
 Buildings, landscaping, fences and other improvements shall be located so that adequate area shall be reserved for future connections to adjacent properties and as not to preclude future site-to-site connections.

 - (c) Public space shall be provided as part of all new shopping center and office development in an amount that covers no less than five (5) percent of the total site area.
 Public space includes parks and plazas, pedestrian amenities such as seating, lighting, special paving, planting, artwork and special recreational features but excludes pedestrian walkways and required buffer areas.
-(See Exhibit 18) - (vii) Transit Accessibility.
+(See Exhibit 18). - (vii) Transit Accessibility.
 All developments must coordinate with the Delaware Transit Corporation regarding existing and future transit routes and transit facility standards.
 Preferred design elements include expanded pads, benches, shelters and direct access for transit vehicles.
-(See Section 11.D.(3)(c)) - (f) Tower, broadcasting and telecommunications tower, subject, to the granting of a conditional use as set forth in Section 10.A.(2) of this code. - (i) Definition: An above-grade tower or similar structure more than thirty-five (35) feet in height for communications equipment principally intended for the transmittal or reception of commercial, governmental, and related radio, television. microwave, cellular phone, and similar telecommunications signals.
-Towers or similar structures installed on tops of or attached to buildings, water tanks, or similar facilities shall be included in this definition, if the total height of the tower/structure exceeds fifty-seven (57) feet above grade.
-This definition includes the accessory buildings, storage facilities, and related equipment required for broadcasting and telecommunications towers and any such equipment for telecommunications antennas that may be attached to or on the facades of buildings or structures.
+(See Section 11(D)(3)(c))